carloskiki/rfcs/text/3759-cargo-supported-targets.md

 ]
 ```
 Here, only targets satisfying: the `wasm32-unknown-unknown` target, __or__ the `linux` OS, __or__ the `macos` OS,
 are allowed to build the package.
-If no `supported-targets` was specified, then any target would be allowed.

-User experience is enhanced by raising an error that fails compilation when the supported targets
+User experience is enhanced by raising an error that fails compilation when
-of a package are not satisfied by the selected target.
-A package's `supported-targets` must be a subset
+the supported targets of a package are not satisfied by the selected target.
-of its dependencies' `supported-targets`, otherwise the build also fails.

-When `supported-targets` is not specified, any target is accepted, so all dependencies must support
-all targets.

 This feature should be used when a package clearly does not support all targets.
 For example: `io-uring`
 requires `cfg(target_os = "linux")`, `gloo` requires `cfg(target_family = "wasm")`, and
 `riscv` requires `cfg(target_arch = "riscv32")` or `cfg(target_arch = "riscv64")`.

-This feature should also be used to increase cargo's knowledge of a package.
+This feature increases cargo's knowledge of a package.
 For example,
-when working in a workspace where some packages compile with `#[no_std]` and `target_os = "none"`,
+when working in a workspace where some packages are for a platform with `target_os = "none"`,
 and some others are tools that require a desktop OS, using `supported-targets` makes
 `cargo <command>` ignore packages which have `supported-targets` that are not satisfied
 by the selected target.

-Cargo's documentation should give clear guidance for when to use this field, and should not suggest using it by default.
-In particular, we should steer users to use this when they have good reason to believe the crate will not compile or work as expected (e.g. because it uses target-specific APIs), and not use it merely for "I haven't personally tested this on other targets".

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation